douglasrizzo/dodo_detector/README.rst

 file; and a *label map*, which is a text file with extension ``.pbtxt`` containing the names of your object classes.

-When creating the SSDObjectDetector, the path to the frozen inference graph and label map must be passed, as well as the number of classes.
+When creating the single-shot detector, the path to the frozen inference graph and label map must be passed.
+The number of classes can be explicitly passed, or else classes will be counted from the contents of the label map.

 Example on running a single-shot detector:

 ::

-   from dodo_detector.detection import SSDObjectDetector SSDObjectDetector('path/to/frozen/graph.pb', 'path/to/labels.pbtxt', 5).from_camera(0)
+   from dodo_detector.detection import SingleShotDetector SingleShotDetector('path/to/frozen/graph.pb', 'path/to/labels.pbtxt', 5).from_camera(0)

 Have fun!